UniqueKishi/Step4/README.md

 # HIKR

-A a hiking app for COSC 341
+A hiking app for COSC 341